Homepage > How To Avoid Food Poisoning at Home Around the Holidays

 Posted by: OFT Food Safety & Injury Lawyers

-If you do get food poisoning caused by someone else’s mishandling of food, you may have significant medical bills and other losses to deal with.
-Call the legal team at OFT Food Safety & Injury Lawyers at (888) 828-7087.
-We will evaluate your case and help you file a food poisoning claim.
+If you develop food poisoning because someone mishandled food, you could face medical bills, lost income, and lasting health effects.
+Contact the legal team at OFT Food Safety & Injury Lawyers at (888) 828-7087.
+We can review your case and assist you in pursuing compensation through a food poisoning claim.

 Signs of Food Poisoning & Contamination